StatNLP/empirical_methods/kidney_sofa_example/README.txt

 REMARK: If you knit the Rmd files you will obtain a pdf with the same name as the script along with the figures in png,svg and pdf stored in figures/.
-The computationally more expansiv sections are chached in *_cache/ directories.
+The computationally more expensive sections are cached in *_cache/ directories.